 Yes, many lenders let you link multiple savings accounts to your offset mortgage.

-Most lenders let you pay as much as you like into the savings account.
-If your savings and mortgage balances are the same, no interest will be charged.
+There’s typically no limit to what you can offset, and most lenders let you pay as much as you like into the savings account.
+No interest will be charged if your savings and mortgage balances are the same.

 You would pay no mortgage interest but get no benefit from the extra in your savings.
 You could save this elsewhere or pay off some of your mortgage.